-This project identified practical measures to improve the responsiveness of peace operations to regular peoples’ needs, fears, and ambitions, and produced the first-ever policy guidance on community engagement.
+This three-year project identified practical measures to improve the responsiveness of peace operations to regular peoples’ needs, fears, and ambitions, and led to the first-ever policy guidance on community engagement for the global organisation.

 A key feature was a one-year “pilot” in the Central African Republic, looking at communication, consultation and priority-setting in field offices across the country.

 (UN Secretariat / UN Stabilisation Mission in C.A.R., 2015-18)